 There are no vaccine mandates for employees of these towing companies, so no one will lose their jobs for staying un-vaccinated.
 However, an increasing number of towing companies are starting to require their un-vaccinated tow truck operators to get tested at least once per 10 days for COVID-19.
 The towing companies are paying for these tests out of their own pockets to ensure their employees are not infected with the virus.

-The most criticized pandemic restriction requires un-vaccinated people to wear face masks inside vehicles and commercial buildings.
+Travel experiences have changed a lot, the most criticized pandemic restriction requires un-vaccinated people to wear face masks inside vehicles and commercial buildings.
 Saar Shani Towing enforces this restriction by making their operators wear masks all the time.
 Not only do they wear masks while driving the tow trucks, but they also wear masks while working on securing or loading the vehicles.